ValehK08/ADABot/README.md

 # ADABot
-# Discord AI Chatbot 🤖

-A multi-functional Discord bot powered by OpenRouter and several public APIs.
-It supports AI chat, dictionary lookups, jokes, horoscopes, weather reports, search functionality, and more — all with a customizable tone.
+A multi-functional Discord bot powered by OpenRouter and other public APIs.
+It supports AI chat, dictionary lookups, jokes, horoscopes, weather reports, web searches, and more — all in one sleek package.

 > ✅ The bot is already hosted and running.
 You just need to add it to your server!